Established August 23, 1997 © 1997 - present by Lois E. Gibson

 Dedicated to the memory of Michelle H. Fox.

-Edwin Young, former United Pentecostal minister, suddenly and unexpectedly resigned the independent Apostolic church he pastored on August 2, 2012.
+Edwin Young, former United Pentecostal minister, suddenly and unexpectedly resigned from the independent Apostolic church he pastored on August 2, 2012.
 It is believed that he now resides in Florida.
-He is under investigation and it is separate from the probe into his son.
+He is under separate investigation.

 Jordan Young, Edwin's son, was first arrested August 13, 2012 and charged with numerous sexually related felonies involving minor boys.
-These are said to have occurred between 2008 and August 1, 2012.
+These occurred between 2008 and August 1, 2012.

 On November 6, 2013 a plea agreement was made where Young agreed to a sentence of over 24 years in prison.
 He pleaded no contest to one count of aggravated criminal sodomy and three counts of aggravated indecent liberties with a child.
 The remaining charges were dismissed with prejudice as part of the agreement.
-On January 13, 2014, Young was sentenced to 24.5 years in prison.
-He briefly apologized to his victims & thanked his family members that attended.
+On January 13, 2014, Young was sentenced to 24.5 years.